-From each detected and identified object a set of features is calculated [5] (listed in Tab.
+From each detected and identified object a set of features (descriptive numbers) is calculated [5] (listed in Tab.
 2).
-These features comprise of morphological, some intensity (calculated from extinction values) [6] and invariant moment [7] features.
+These features comprise of mostly morphological and some intensity (calculated from extinction values) [6] features.
 As an example some features are illustrated with a Cryptomonas marsonii in Fig. 3.
-The actual used feature set emphasizes shape features.
 Structure or texture features are implemented up to now only in a limited degree.
-However, invariant moments calculated with intensity (Tab.
-2) reflect beside shape the distribution of intensity.
-A relative broad set of quantitative features used for cyto- and histometry is described in the internet4.
+A relative large set of quantitative features used for cyto-and histometry is described in the internet4.